glen-mac/DreamyOS-seL4-Operating-System-AOS/README.md

 # DreamyOS - A Simple Operating System for the seL4 Micro Kernel

-_Please look at `dreamy.pdf` for the full documentation of the system_
+_Please look at `dreamy.pdf` for the full documentation of the system._